fmc202/PyMVC/README.md

 2. Approximate algorithm with greedy heuristic (combinning edge deletion and max degree greedy)
 3. Two modified local search algorithms based on hill climbing

+To use:
+run the integrated.py which contains all methods

+The original input data is not allowed to be disclosed according to the policy of the data publisher

 The approximate algorithm should be preferred as it gives the best trade-off between time and solution quality